BS Physics and Mathematics, Southern Adventist University

 PhD Physics, University of Texas at Austin

 Gary Burdick is professor of physics.
-He joined the physics faculty in 1999 and was appointed Assistant Dean for Graduate Programs in the College of Arts and Sciences in 2007 and became the Associate Dean for Research and Creative Scholarship in 2010.
+He joined the physics faculty in 1999 and became the Dean of Research in 2016.

 Born in St. Joseph, Michigan, Burdick graduated from Southern Adventist University in 1985 with a bachelor of science in physics and mathematics.
 In 1991, he received his doctorate in physics from the University of Texas at Austin.
 His doctoral dissertation is entitled: Third Order Contributions to Spin-Forbidden Rare Earth Optical Transition Intensities.

 Burdick is a member of the American Physical Society, and Secretary of the Andrews-Whirlpool chapter of Sigma Xi: The Scientific Research Society.

 He is married to Aurora Burdick.
 They have two sons, Adrian and Emanuel, and one grandson, Henry, born in 2012.

 The unique optical properties of the lanthanide elements in solid state media have found a wide array of important technological uses in the past few years, with much current research progressing in diverse areas such as laser cooling, self-doubling and summing lasers, and the development of new luminescent materials that will be required for mercury-free fluorescent lamps and plasma displays.
 The work done here develops new methods of calculating and interpreting measured crystal-field energy levels and transition intensities in solid state media—the spectroscopic data necessary for the development of next-generation optical devices incorporating lanthanide elements.